 Workplace smoking laws apply to any indoor workplace.
-Exceptions include family owned and operated business in which all employees are related to the employer or where all the employees are nonsmokers, and there is only occasional public access.
+Exceptions include family owned and operated business in which all employees are related to the employer or where all the employees are smokers, and there is only occasional public access.

 Smoking is prohibited throughout the workplace except in designated smoking areas.
 An employer may designate entire site nonsmoking.
 All buildings owned by an educational facility are also nonsmoking.
 Smoking is permitted in designated smoking areas.